Supplementary requirements for surface water drainage proposals

-Any proposed surface water scheme must consider sustainable drainage principles.
+Any proposed surface water scheme must consider sustainable drainage system (SuDS) principles.

 The following destinations must be considered for surface runoff in order of preference: